golang/sublime-build/docs/configuration.md

 Settings are placed in a json structure.
 Common settings include:

- - `PATH` - a list of directories to search for executables within.
+ - `PATH` - a string containing a list of directories to search for executables within.
 On Windows these are separated by `;`.
 OS X and Linux use `:` as a directory separator.
- - `GOPATH` - a string of the path to the root of your Go environment
+ - `GOPATH` - a string containing one or more Go workspace paths.
+Like `PATH`, on Windows multiple paths are separated by `;`, on OS X and Linux they are separated by `:`.

 Other Go environment variables will be used if set.
 Examples include: `GOOS`, `GOARCH`, `GOROOT` and `GORACE`.
 The